top of page

 Example: Sie hat vergessen, das Licht auszumachen.
 (She forgot to turn off the light.)

-Quick Tip: The infinitive with "zu" always goes at the end of the sentence!
+Quick Tip: The infinitive with "zu" usually goes at the end of the sentence!

 Learn more